Edward Ofere: Dundee United

 After a spell with Boluspor in Turkey, Ofere joined Dundee United in February 2016 on a contract to the end of the 2015-2016 season.

 He made his debut for the club on 13 February 2016 coming on as a substitute in a 0-0 draw with Hamilton Academical.
 Ofere scored his first goal for Dundee United in a 2-1 defeat to rivals Dundee, which ultimately relegated Dundee United.
 This was followed up by scoring two goals in the next two matches against Inverness CT and Partick Thistle.
 At the end of the 2015–16 season, making thirteen appearances and scoring three times in all competitions, he was released by the club at the end of his contract.

 FC Rosengård

 On 22 February 2017 it was confirmed, that Ofere had signed a 1-year contract with Swedish club FC Rosengård.

 Ofere made his FC Rosengård debut, starting the whole game, in a 1–0 loss against Skövde AIK in the opening game of the season.
-It wasn't until on 3 June 2017 when he scored his first goal for the club, in a 3–2 loss against Oskarshamns.
+It wasn't until on 3 June 2017 when he scored his first goal for the club, in a 3–2 loss against Oskarshamn.
 Five months later Ofere and Rosengård reached the mutual decision to part ways.
 By the time Ofere departed from the club, he made ten appearances and scoring once in all competitions.